jeremyckahn/rekapi/docs/getting_started.md

   }, 'easeOutExpo');
 ````

-The animation defined here will last one second, as the the second `keyframe`
+The animation defined here will last one second, as the second `keyframe` is
-is placed at 1000 milliseconds.
-It will have a nice `easeOutExpo` easing
+placed at 1000 milliseconds.
+It will have a nice `easeOutExpo` ease applied to
-formula applied to it, as we can see from the third parameter.
-Tweens get
+it, as we can see in the third parameter.
+Tweens get their easing formula from
-their easing formula from the keyframe they are animating to, not animating
+the keyframe they are animating to, not animating from.
-from.

 Rekapi inherits all of [Shifty's easing
 formulas](https://github.com/jeremyckahn/shifty/blob/master/src/shifty.formulas.js).